coffiat/terraform-beginner-bootcamp-2023/journal/week1.md

   instance_type = var.instance_type
 }

-In terraform, when a variable is defined in multiple place, the order of precedence determines which value is used.
+In terraform, when a variable is defined in multiple places, the order of precedence determines which value is used.

 ## Dealing with configuration drift

 ## What happens if we lose our state file?
-If you lose your state file, you most likely to have to tear down all your cloud infrastructure manually.
+If you lose your state file, you are most likely to have to tear down all your cloud infrastructure manually.

-You can use terraform import but it will not work for all the cloud resources.
-You need to check the terraform providers documentation for which resources support import
+You can use Terraform import but it will not work for all the cloud resources.
+You need to check the terraform provider's documentation for which resources support import

 ### Fix Missing Resources with Terraform Import